chiffre-io/chiffre/docs/crypto.md

 => 2FA is needed.

 _todo: Check how the others are doing_

+_=>_ Having the keychain as an intermediate key repository is also good for teams and scoping of protected content.

 Bitwarden uses RSA to encrypt/decrypt the vault, and encrypts the RSA keys with an AES key derived from the password.